CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Simulation-error-Object-reference-not-set.md

 Both of these must be true:

-* While loading a savegame, an error message appears:
+* While loading a saved game, an error message appears:
     * `Simulation error: Object reference not set`
 * On reviewing your [log file](Share-your-Cities-Skylines-log-file.md), the stack trace mentions:
     * `RoadBaseAI.CanEnableTrafficLights`